silviobarra85/fresco_reconstruction_BIPLab/README.md

 #Output
 A SOLUTION folder is created, containing a reconstructed image (with .png extension) for each reconstructed fresco/set of fragments.
+Also, a txt file containing list of fragments positions and rotation degree is returned.

 ## Note